BrechtBa/batchpy/README.md

 ```

 Define a run class to create objects which when called run the required calculations and return a result dictionary.
 It is best to assign a unique string id attribute in each run.
-This id can be created using a hash of a selection of parameters as strings using "hashlib":
+This id can be created by batchpy as a hash of some variables:
 ```
-import hashlib

-class Run:
+class Run(batchpy.Run):
 	def __init__(self,parameter_A,parameter_B=None,parameter_C=[1,2,3],parameter_D={'A':1,'B':None},parameter_E='test'):
 		"""
 		creates a run instance with all parameters required for the calculations